askstream-dev/Tbot_text2speech/README.md

-This is my project for testing the text2sppech functionality in telegram-bot development
+This is my project to test the functionality of text2sppech while developing a telegram bot.